 To view detailed information on available awards and selection criteria consult the Scholarship, Bursary and Awards Guide.

-The main Annual 2021-2022 Awards Competition is now closed.
-Depending on the category applied for, award recipients will receive an emailed offer via their unbc.ca email starting mid-to-end of June 2021 onward.
+The majority of award offers for the above competition have been emailed to student unbc.ca email addresses.
+More may be coming over the summer.
 If you have been granted admission to UNBC, stay tuned to your "MyUNBC / Awards & Financial Aid / Award Application" menu as the "Status" column will update to state "offer sent" if the above occurs, which should prompt you to check your UNBC email for the award offer and terms/conditions.

 If you missed applying for the main Annual UNBC Award Competition, don't worry - stay tuned as the Fall 2021 UNBC Awards Competition will open Sep 15th and close Oct 14th.
 This competition is for students who register in courses for the September 2021 Semester and will have any awards remaining from the main Annual UNBC Awards Competition, and any newly created awards that we can disburse at that time.